I'm looking for information about

 Unit for Laboratory Animal Medicine

-To provide guidance when using streptozotocin for induction of diabetes mellitus (DM) in rats and mice.
+To provide guidance when using of streptozotocin for induction of diabetes mellitus (DM) in rats and mice.

 To describe the appropriate post-injection monitoring of rodents.